 But on the other hand, she was glad not to have to work with a bunch of pencil-pushing bureaucrats.
 She couldn't imagine the feet-high stacks of paperworks that would go along with that.
 No, thanks.

-She waved at the masses below her one last time before flying off towards East.
+She waved at the masses below her one last time before flying off towards east.
 Her chest felt tight, but she knew she had to.
 If she wanted to find Awthora, she would have to meet the League, and inform them of the threat -- even if she and the League were on less-than-amicable terms since the last time they had collaborated.
 Even if almost all of them were singularly self-possessed.
-They *had* to listen to her, and they very probably would.
-After all, they were still the good guys, and even their giant egos would admit that this was something they wouldn't be able to face alone.
+They had to listen to her, and they very probably would.
+After all, they were still the good guys, and even with their giant egos they would have to admit that this was something they wouldn't be able to face alone.

 The only thing that still twisted her stomach into a knot was one particularly nasty piece of unfinished business.
 Something that she prayed to all the Gods had stayed between the two people involved.

 If Ballistic had told anyone in the League that they'd had sex, she would take his rifle and beat him to death with it.

 Penny was tired.
 She'd written a fun chapter she reckoned.
 In it, Elementa had finally had some fun with her superpowers.
 She might be famous for being restrained and sensible, but that couldn't be who she truly was, all the way through.
 Penny knew that she knew Elementa better than that.
 She had seen obvious glimpses of it in interviews and other public appearances.

 Penny understood her.
 Penny felt trapped, too, sometimes.
 Having to do chores, having to be an adult when she didn't feel like an adult at all.
 It felt like yesterday when she'd still gone to high school, even if it had already been five years, and she lived in her own shitty apartment and had her own barely-above-minimum wage job.